By Shannon Higdon

 Specialists were seen.
 Medications were taken.
 It was really the only sore spot between them and when the arguments began they decided they weren’t going to let it damage what they did have.
 If it was meant to be, it would.
 That was how they saw it at the time.
 They enjoyed each other, the company’s success and the perks that money had to offer.
 They were still young and had time ahead of them.
 There was always plenty of time ahead to figure it all out.
 So traveling the world and racing sports cars on his weekends became his intoxicant of choice and it would be another twelve years before he would take another narcotic drug again.

 That moment happened in 2003 and was due, in large part, to Wicky’s influence once again.
 It had been at least a decade since Wicky had been back to the east coast and he felt that it was his obligation to come to the big city and visit his old comrade in delinquency.
 Despite the predictions of most who knew him, Wicky went on to become quite successful in his own right as a chef.
-Snatched away by a Michelin Five-Star restaurant in Los Angeles, Wicky had gained the reputation as the celebrity chef to the stars.
+Snatched away by a Michelin Three-Star restaurant in Los Angeles, Wicky had gained the reputation as the celebrity chef to the stars.
 It took a reality cooking show to finally pull him away from the sunshine and flashing cameras.

 Daniel was actually apprehensive about seeing him at first, but with the loving “you have no friends”…insistence of Mary in his ear for two days he decided to give his old friend a chance.
 “What’s the worst that could happen?”
 She had asked.
 He had simply shaken his head.
 She didn’t know Wicky.